Percentage Calculator

 Frequently Asked Questions

-To calculate a percentage of a number, convert the percentage to a decimal by dividing by 100, then multiply by the number.
-For example, 20% of 150 is calculated as 0.20 × 150 = 30.
-This is the most common percentage operation and applies to tips, discounts, tax calculations, and statistical proportions.
+Convert the percentage to a decimal by dividing by 100, then multiply by the number.
+For example, 25% of 200 is 0.25 × 200 = 50.
+This is the core operation behind tips, discounts, taxes, and commissions.

 Related Tools